Minnesota Master Naturalist Instructors

 Books for each participant will be mailed to instructors at the class site.

-Instructors will lead classroom lectures, discussions, and field trips; monitor students' progress and attendance; and assist in completion of capstone projects.
+Instructors will lead classroom lectures, discussions, and field trips; monitor students' progress and attendance; and assist in the completion of capstone projects.

 Upon completion of the class, instructors will submit a list of successful and unsuccessful participants in the on-line course completion section of the website, and return unused participant books and pins to the Minnesota Master Naturalist state program office, and prepare and submit an invoice to initiate payment to the sponsoring facility.